-Labour + Employment Overview Experience People News + Views + Events Helpful Links Client Stories Field Law represents clients in labour, employment, immigration, privacy, human rights and occupational health and safety matters in Western Canada.
+Labour + Employment Overview Experience People News + Views + Events Helpful Links Client Stories Law Camera Action Field Law represents clients in labour, employment, immigration, privacy, human rights and occupational health and safety matters in Western Canada.
 Small to mid-sized companies, large public sector clients, post-secondary institutions and professional associations facing unionized and non-unionized workforce challenges have relied on Field Law for more than a century.
 We also serve federal sector employers with operations primarily in Alberta, throughout the western provinces and parts of Ontario.

 Field Law develops tailored solutions for virtually every organizational, policy and dispute issue that will impact your workforce, with a strong emphasis on the following: